A qualified retirement plan provides numerous benefits, including future financial stability, tax deferrals, and talent retention.

 Safe Harbor 401(k) Plans

 Safe harbor plans are exempt from nondiscrimination testing in exchange for a certain level of fully vested contributions to rank-and-file employees from the employer.
 This contribution is either a minimum percentage of pay for all eligible employees or a required rate of matching.

 In new comparability plans, eligible employees are placed into different contribution tiers, so allocations are no longer a uniform percentage of employee compensation.
-This enables the employer to design the plan to favor certain groups of employees by providing greater contributions to that tier.
-IRS regulations require that these allocations be tested each year to meet nondiscrimination requirements.
+Therefore, this enables the employer to design the plan to favor certain groups of employees by providing greater contributions to that tier.
+However, IRS regulations require that these allocations be tested each year to meet nondiscrimination requirements.